owlpy/owlpy/CONTRIBUTING.md

-# Pyrots development environment and contribution guide
+# OwlPy development environment and contribution guide

 ## Language

-Pyrots is written in the Python programming language (version >=3.6).
+OwlPy is written in the Python programming language (version >=3.6).

 ## Deployment

-Pyrots uses Setuptools for its installation script.
+OwlPy uses Setuptools for its installation script.
 See `setup.py` and `setup.cfg` in the project root directory.

 ## Testing